Centrality, transverse momentum and collision energy dependence of the Tsallis parameters in relativistic heavy-ion collisions: Tsallis statistics and methodology

 where $n,~C$ are the fitting parameters and $m$ is the rest mass of the particle.
 At mid-rapidity and zero chemical potential Eq.~\ref{Tsallis:non-ther} has same dependency on transverse momentum as in Eq.~\ref{Tsallis:rapidity} except the additional $m_{\rm T}$ dependency.
 The incorporation of $m_{\rm T}$ in Eq.~\ref{Tsallis:rapidity} has more consistent behavior of $q$ and $T$ whereas no clear pattern of $n$ and $C$ can be found~\cite{Cleymans-Worku-2012-EPJ}.
 In this present study, Tsallis distribution of thermodynamical consistent form given in Eq.~\ref{Tsallis:rapidity} has been used.

-The Tsallis form of the transverse momentum distribution for all charged particles is a sum of Tsallis distributions of the most dominating particles namely $\pi^\pm,~K^\pm$, protons and anti-protons.
-In this case, the conversion from rapidity to pseudo-rapidity phase-space is made using a Jacobian ($J(y,\eta)$) of the form,
+The conversion from rapidity to pseudo-rapidity phase-space is made using a Jacobian ($J(y,\eta)$) of the form,

 At mid-rapidity ($y \approx 0$), this can be simplified as